 We currently have limited marketing capabilities and no sales organization.
 If we do not establish sales and marketing capabilities on our own or through third parties, we will be limited in our commercialization to license deals with third parties following successful Phase II trials.
 To commercialize our clinical assets, if approved, in the U.S., Canada, the European Union, and other jurisdictions that we seek to enter, we must build our marketing, sales, distribution, managerial, and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
-Although our management team has experience in the marketing, sale, and distribution of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ablity to hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, and effectively manage a geographically dispersed sales and marketing team.
+Although our management team has experience in the marketing, sale, and distribution of pharmaceutical products from prior employment at other companies, we as a company have no prior experience in the marketing, sale, and distribution of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, and effectively manage a geographically dispersed sales and marketing team.
 Any failure or delay in the development of our internal sales, marketing, and distribution capabilities would adversely impact the commercialization of these products.
 We may choose to collaborate with additional third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems.
-If we are unable to enter into such arrangements on acceptable terms or at all, we may not be able to successfully commercialize our clinical assets, if we are unable to successfully commercialize our clinical assets.
-If we are unable to successfully commercialize our clinical assets, and more clinical assets, either on our own or through collaborations with one or more third parties, our business, financial condition, operating results, and prospects would suffer.
+If we are unable to enter into such arrangements on acceptable terms or at all, we may not be able to successfully commercialize our clinical assets.
+If we are unable to successfully commercialize our clinical assets, either on our own or through collaborations with one or more third parties, our business, financial condition, operating results, and prospects would suffer.